-In Japan, My Little Pony toys or dolls were produced by a company called Takara (today, Takara Tomy).
-These ponies, released in 1985 under the name “Mai Ritoru Ponii – Osharena Ponii” or Stylish Pony, look very different from their Hasbro counterparts and are highly collectable.
-What makes the Takara ponies so special and why are they so difficult to find?
+In Japan, My Little Pony toys or dolls were produced by a company called Takara (today, Takara Tomy 🔗).
+These ponies, released in 1985 under the name “Mai Ritoru Ponii – Osharena Ponii” or Stylish Pony, look very different from their Hasbro counterparts and are highly collectible.
+What makes the Takara ponies so special, and why are they so difficult to find?

 Milky and Pinky Ponies